-Time to benefit is the time between the intervention (usually a test or treatment) and the prevention of an adverse health outcome.
+Time to benefit is the time between the intervention (usually a test or treatment) and its benefit.

 The following figure shows which preventive treatments your patient may benefit from and which may be harmful based on your patient’s life expectancy and the time to benefit for each intervention.

 Adjust life expectancy using the orange slider.